voitenkodev/mvi-core/documentation/Feature.md

 ```

 And also:
-- We dont have any async events
+- We dont have any async events.
-- We dont have any single events
+- We dont have any single events.

 We need just to add sync events for this view.
 It looks like:
 ```kotlin
 sealed class Sync : Wish.Sync {